Main difference

 That is different from building a short-to-medium-term immigration exam cycle around a target band and a booking deadline.

 If your main goal is the federal immigration planning covered on this site, stay on TEF Canada or TCF Canada.
-That keeps your preparation aligned with the score tables, booking logic, and exam format you actually need.
+That keeps your preparation aligned with the score tables, booking logic, and exam format you need.

 Do not default to a DELF B2 practice exam just because B2 sounds familiar.
 Start from the program rule first.